 The 8 Symbolisms of Lamb in Life

 As such, lambs are innocent animals that are still naive and new to life.
-They don’t have the experience nor the ability to protect themselves, so they stick to groups instead of wandering away on their own.
+They don’t have the experience or the ability to protect themselves, so they stick to groups instead of wandering away on their own.
 They’re also oblivious to the dangers around them.

 Because of that, lambs represent innocence – sometimes, even human innocence.
-They are not aware of what is out there and how the world looks like – they need to be guided and protected by the group.
+They are not aware of what is out there and what the world looks like – they need to be guided and protected by the group.

 Lambs are small and weak, and they do not become sheep until the age of 1.
 They can’t protect themselves alone, so they need to stay in groups or be protected by their parents.
 If they stray away from the group, the likelihood of their survival is close to zero.

 It is this vulnerability of lambs that made them so symbolic, even in Christianity.
-They’ve become the symbol of God because they represent the weakest, vulnerable part of God, the part which is always willing to give to the humans.
+They’ve become the symbol of God because they represent the weakest, vulnerable part of God, the part which is always willing to give to humans.